Recycling to improve health and save lives

 When a plastic bottle is pelletized or a cardboard carton is shredded and pulped that recycling contributes to environmental health.
 An international non-profit organization headquartered in Orlando, Florida goes beyond that.
 The recycling advocated, managed, and supported by Clean the World® contributes to human health.
 It often saves lives.

 Clean the World’s global mission begins with collecting soap and hygiene products that would otherwise be discarded.
 They also manage the distribution of the recycled products, along with other donated soaps and toiletries.
 What otherwise might have gone to landfills is provided to impoverished people.

 Over the past eight years, Clean the World provided more than 40 million soap bars to 115 countries.

-Every year, their work prevents millions of hygiene-related deaths by reduce morbidity from hygiene-related illnesses and assisting in childhood development programs.
+Every year, their work prevents millions of hygiene-related deaths by reducing morbidity from hygiene-related illnesses and assisting in child development programs.
 The organization takes a holistic approach that provides much more than soap.
 They support education that integrates proper hygiene, water purification, and sanitation.

 The soap for Clean the World recycling programs arrives from many places.
 Airports can be a significant source.
 That stems from a Transportation Security Administration (TSA) rule limiting carry-on toiletries to containers no larger than 3.4 ounces, and in one single-quart bag per passenger.
 That rule, best known as the 3-1-1 Rule, leads to the discard of many liquid soaps and other toiletries.